Travis Barker: Reality television star and collaborations (2005–2008)

 After a Nightmare Before Christmas-inspired wedding in October 2004, Barker starred in the MTV reality series Meet the Barkers with wife Shanna Moakler.
 The series followed Barker and his new family through his daily life, including Blink-182's final tour and the new Transplants album.
 The new Transplants album, Haunted Cities (2005), was completed in the aftermath of the Blink-182 "hiatus" and released in mid-2005.
 Meanwhile, Hoppus and Barker continued recording music together and began working on electronic demos, which they called +44.
 Barker began another new project in 2005 called Expensive Taste, featuring Paul Wall and Skinhead Rob—the project would be more traditionally hip-hop.
-Barker also turned his direction to producing, working with artists such as Bun B and T.I..
+Barker also turned his direction to producing, working with artists such as Bun B and T.I.
 The +44 project came to a turning point when Hoppus and Barker purchased their own studio in October 2005, named Opra Music.
 When Your Heart Stops Beating, the debut of +44, was greeted by less-than-stellar reviews and little commercial success.

 Barker filed for divorce from Moakler that August; both used their MySpace blogs to comment on the situation.
 Their breakup and the drama surrounding it made them tabloid favorites.
 After he and Moakler split up in 2006, he was frequently spotted at nightclubs—and photographed necking with Paris Hilton.
 According to Barker, he was trying to blot out the guilt of giving his children a broken home, and consumed "excessive amounts" of prescription painkillers, marijuana and alcohol.
 The painkiller usage eventually developed into a full-fledged addiction over 2007.
-Barker broke his arm during a video shoot for +44, but continued to tour performing with one arm.
+Barker broke his arm during a video shoot for +44, but continued to tour performing using one arm.
 In early 2007, Barker began to work on hip-hop remixes and production techniques for many artists, preparing some loops and beats for Juelz Santana and looking to open two new boutiques, one in Los Angeles named Fast Life and one in Venice Beach by the name of Rogue Status.
 He kept busy drumming for Idiot Pilot ("Elephant") and the Federation ("Black Roses"), as well as creating well-received remixes of Rihanna's "Umbrella" and "Crank That (Soulja Boy)".
 After a stint on the Honda Civic Tour with Fall Out Boy and Cobra Starship, +44 began work on a second studio album that October.